Welcome to Mark Barfoot's Online Shopping Cart!

 As always, for expedited or international shipping, call 931-242-6207 or Email mi or Admin .
 Please read the shipping info and terms and conditions during your checkout process.
 We offer priority shipping but make no guarantee as to time.
-Delivery is always dependent on availability and mi schedule.
-These are unique handmade items that take time to make. *** We will make every effort to fill all orders before Christmas.
-Please order early!!!
+Ship Date is always dependent on availability and mi schedule.
+These are unique handmade items that take time to make.
 Thank you for your patience and appreciation of quality native art.

 We trust you will discover all the fine Native American crafts we offer for sale, handmade by Mark Barfoot.
 Mark is Onondaga and Cherokee, born on the Cherokee Reserve in North Carolina.
 He has been making drums and other fine craft arts for over 44 years.

 Mark is a multi-faceted artist, making a wide variety of Native American arts and crafts like drums, flutes, moose antler carvings, primitive style knives, jewelry.
 He is also a performing artist, giving flute performances at shows, powwows, and at his own events.
 Mark conducts hand drum workshops nationwide (our Turtle Island), teaching many people how to make their own elkhide and maplewood hand or sweatlodge drums and beaters.
 During these workshops, Mark shares teachings learned from his elders.
 It is wolf clan wisdom that gives us great understanding about ourselves and the people around us, our relatives.
 We are all related.